kodedile/SaveDataScripts/README.md

 I recommend putting the three scripts in the Kura5 root directory.
 If you have more than one Kura5 directory (for different versions), make copies of the scripts for each of those root directories.
 Then you will need to adjust the file paths variables accordingly (see [File Paths](#file-paths)).

-If you just want to use one of my sample saves, you can put the save file anywhere and use the `dropnload.bat` script to load it into a Kura5 game.
+If you just want to use one of my sample saves, you can put the save file anywhere and use the `load.bat` script to load it into a Kura5 game.
 See [Load Data](#load-data) for more information.

 ## Recommended Directory Structure